craftfinal/craftfinal/README.md

 ## Running the App

-For instructions on setting up and running the development version of ResumEdit, please refer to the [Development Guide](./DEVELOPMENT.md).
+For instructions on setting up and running the development version of CraftFinal, please refer to the [Development Guide](./DEVELOPMENT.md).